A soggy floor or flooded basement is the last thing homeowners want to find.

 Speaking of flushing out your tank: your drain valve could be the cause of your hot water tank leaking.

-Much like a tap, a drain valve will drip steadily if it is the source of the leak.
-And like a tap, the first thing you should do is make sure it is fully closed.
+Much like a tap, a water heater drain valve will drip steadily if it is the source of the leak.
+And like a tap, the first thing you should do is make sure it is completely shut.
+The drain valve is found near the bottom of the tank and looks like a garden hose faucet.
+Be careful to handle the valve safely, as a leaking drain valve for a working tank will be leaking hot water.

 If that fixes the problem, fantastic!

 If it doesn’t, that’s not so fantastic – but it’s still a pretty simple fix.
-Have us come and take a look at it.
+Have us come and take a look at your water heater.
 We’ll provide a quote for the replacement part and service.

 4. Your Pressure Release Valve Needs to Be Replaced

 You may at first think the leak is coming from the bottom – but look again.
-Pressure valves have a discharge tube that redirects the water down, so jets of water aren’t spitting out the top.
+Pressure valves have a discharge tube that redirects the water down, so jets of water aren’t spitting out the top when there’s too much pressure.

-A lot of the times, it’s just a simple case of a broken valve that needs to be replaced.
+A lot of the time, it’s just a simple case of a broken valve that needs to be replaced.
 But sometimes, it’s a little more complicated.

 When your water heater temperature gets too high, the pressure builds.
-Then the valve will help release it by letting out water, keeping your water tank from exploding.
+Then the pressure relief valve will help release the excess pressure by letting out water, keeping your water tank from exploding.
 In this case, the pressure release valve is just doing its job.

 The best way to make sure everything is safe is to immediately turn off your water heater and have us perform a professional inspection.